Suspected Dutch kidnap case opens old wounds in Austria | Malay Mail

-Following the detention earlier this week of Josef B. in a rural community in the north of the Netherlands where he is being investigated for holding a father and his children in a secret room in a farmhouse, Austrian media have evoked two other past cases — those of Elisabeth Fritzl and Natascha Kampusch.
+Following the detention earlier this week of Josef B. in the Netherlands, where he is being investigated together with a Dutch man who allegedly held his six children in a secret room in a farmhouse, Austrian media have evoked two other past cases — those of Elisabeth Fritzl and Natascha Kampusch.

 Fritzl was imprisoned and raped over 24 years by her father until 2008, while Kampusch was held for eight years by an unemployed telecoms engineer before she escaped in 2006.